Lemoncode/react-hooks-by-example/06-ajax-field-change/Readme.md

 ## BONUS

-This is fine, but it isn't optimal, we usually want to triggerthe search just when the user has stopped typing to avoid making calls unnecessary.
+This is fine, but it isn't optimal, we usually want to trigger the search just when the user has stopped typing to avoid making unnecessary calls.

-We can download a library that implements a custom hook that does just that: https://github.com/xnimorz/use-debounce
+We can download a library that implements a custom hook that just implements that behavior: https://github.com/xnimorz/use-debounce

-The only thing that we would have to do:
+Using this is a piece of cake:

 ```bash
 npm install use-debounce --save